diego-apellaniz/Parametric-FEM-Toolbox/README.md

 This repository belongs to Diego Apellániz - <dapellaniz@bollinger-grohmann.de>

-The GUI of this Plug-In is based to a large extent on the code of Karamba3D, developed by Clemens Preisinger in cooperation with Bollinger und Grohmann ZT GmbH in Vienna.
+## Installation

+Download the latest .gha file under [releases](https://github.com/diego-apellaniz/Parametric-FEM-Toolbox/releases), unblock it and place it in your Grasshopper library folder: C:\Users\XX\AppData\Roaming\Grasshopper\Libraries

 ## Disclaimer

 This Plug-In is **work in progress**.
 The output of grasshopper files using the Components of this Plug-In should be critically checked. **The author is not responsible for undesired results** derived from bugs or erros related to this Plug-In.
 Constructive feedback is nevertheless very much welcome.

+## Feedback

+Please report any bugs or requests for enhancement in the GitHub issue tracker.

+## License

+This software is licensed under the Apache 2 license: http://www.apache.org/licenses/LICENSE-2.0

-## Installation
+## Acknowledgement

-Download the latest .gha file under [releases](https://github.com/diego-apellaniz/Parametric-FEM-Toolbox/releases), unblock it and place it in your Grasshopper library folder: C:\Users\XX\AppData\Roaming\Grasshopper\Libraries
+The GUI and the structure of this Plug-In is based to a large extent on the code of Karamba3D, developed by Clemens Preisinger in cooperation with Bollinger und Grohmann ZT GmbH in Vienna.

 ## Examples